Executive Summary: Successfully Compile All Your Business Plan Information On One Page

 Now is the time to sell your project, but don’t mistake that with a common service/product sales pitch.
 You’re selling your project, not your product.
 Reveal the outcome of each part of the business plan and hook your reader by making him question how you came to that conclusion.
 If you’re able to catch your reader’s attention and have him turn to the next page, you’ve conquered the biggest challenge in the pursuit of your objective.

 Your executive summary should fit on one page, max.
 We highly recommend that you don’t write more.
 Every word counts and there’s limited space to convey your message.
 As an entrepreneur, the project is bound to you and you might be tempted to show your motivation for creating it.
 But refrain from revealing your motivation, you’ll have the opportunity to do so later.

 A simple conundrum

 A powerful yet simple tip to writing your executive summary is to take each section of your business plan (which you can find here) and write a short 1-2 sentence summary for each.
 Write these summaries immediately after you finish writing that chapter so that all the vital information and the message you want to convey is still fresh in your head.
 Then, order these chapter summaries in the same sequence as they appear in your table of contents and finish with what you are asking for.
 This brings us to our 5th and last point…

 Write the executive summary last

-Maybe the only the only thing an executive summary has in common with introduction is that you should write it last!
+Maybe the only thing an executive summary has in common with the introduction is that you should write it last!
 This one might be obvious, how can you write a summary of a text you don’t have?
 But many novice business plan writers are tempted to dive into the writing of this part first since they know exactly how their business plan is going to look.
-We recommend however, as stated in point 4, that you draft a summary of each part of the business plan upon completion of said part, and then compile these together to form your executive summary.
+We recommend, however, as stated in point 4, that you draft a summary of each part of the business plan upon completion of said part, and then compile these together to form your executive summary.